 The reason that cheese also works well as a balancing ingredient, is because of its creamy consistency once melted.
 And, most cheeses have a slight tanginess or saltiness to them.

-Ones that work very well (while not completely changing the flavor of your dish) are Gouda, cottage cheese, Parmesan, and Cheddar.
+Ones that work very well (while not completely changing the flavor of your dish) are Gouda, cottage cheese, Parmesan (I recommend this one), and Cheddar.

 Now, naturally, if you are trying to make authentic Italian pasta, rather opt for some traditional pasta cheeses instead of cheddar or Gouda.